b08x/b08x.github.io/_notes/NLP/Nuances.md

 ![](https://encrypted-tbn3.gstatic.com/images?q=tbn:ANd9GcSH0limRNkeC1_7t_0wUeW_vlgh4zkX1uXmABgBreT6DOY-yp6Q)

-subtle refinements that can elevate the language and presentation to better align with the expectations within the tech industry.
+Subtle refinements that can elevate the language and presentation to better align with expectations.
 Here's a breakdown of some key areas to consider:

 **Language & Tone**